This article is intended to provide basic requirements for maintaining Bolivian Short-tailed Boa Husbandry in captivity.

 During the breeding season (December to March in Canada) adults may voluntarily cease feeding.
 This is natural for adult boas during the winter months, and provided the animals are in good health, keepers should not be concerned.

 We offer our neonates and juveniles food year-round.
-Juveniles will often refuse food during winter months.
+However, juveniles will often refuse food during winter months.
 If they don’t accept meals offered during the breeding season, we simply wait two weeks and try again.

 Our adults are generally not fed in the winter, as they’re food cycled for the breeding season, and we cool our animals in the winter months.
 Animals should not bed fed during these cooling periods, as it may cause complications with their digestion, and is unsafe.